Loz Speyer - trumpet, flugel

 Inner Space plays jazz with a rare warmth and immediacy.
-The compositions combine rhythmic changes with subliminal references that synthesize New Orleans, Bebop and Free Jazz.
-Each piece of music evolves its own form, its own balance of structure and freedom, its own atmosphere.
-There are audible echoes of Mingus, Monk, Ornette and beyond - but the decisive factor is the immediacy of the playing, with these five highly distinctive musicians working it all out in the here and now.
+Speyer’s compositions for the band combine references from New Orleans, through Bebop to Free Jazz.
+Each piece evolves its own form, its own balance of structure and freedom and its own atmosphere.
+There are audible echoes of Mingus, Monk, Ornette and more - but the key is the immediacy of the playing, with these five highly distinctive musicians working it all out in the Here and Now.

 **** 'Superb outing that effectively highlights the leader's jarring and perceptively constructed compositions.'

 **** 'The integrity they bring to the emerging free jazz push-pull structure of ’Space Music’ pilots the musicians further towards destinations unknown.' - Philip Clark, Jazzwise, UK

 'Upon listening, I was hooked…. the contrapuntal moments when the horns venture just over the edge make me think that if ODJB had arrived 100 years later they may have sounded like this.' - Lance Liddle, Bebop Spoken Here, UK

 'It starts with Blue Note- and Ogun-spirit, with Spirits Rejoice-mood and Mingus-power...
 Rocket Science is

 unfailingly retro-futuristic, tardis-blue, open for everything that was considered amazing in the 60s...'

 'A joyous atmosphere reigns throughout the album, bop rhythms coupled with the pure interaction of the quintet… there are solar moments during which the quintet communicates to the audience its own enjoyment in playing these compositions.'

 Vittorio, Musiczoom, Italy